 For the second time in an hour, we pick our way down the well-worn path to the cove between gnarly Macedonian oaks.
 The air is thick with the scent of rosemary and pine after the rain, and the beach… well, the beach is worth the wait.

-Tucked up on the inner west side of Italy’s heel, Porto Selvaggio is a wild, craggy anomaly on an otherwise calm coastline known for pale fondant beaches lapped at by milky waters.
+Tucked up on the inner west side of Italy’s heel, Porto Selvaggio is a wild, craggy anomaly on the otherwise calm Ionian coastline known for pale fondant beaches lapped at by milky waters.

 This time we have the whole place to ourselves — a rare thing on the Salento coast.
 All around this peninsula, Italians spread out their towels like one great patchwork blanket.
 And so it is to these rock-strewn corners you must retreat if you want to find a quieter place to perch.

-Aside from Porto Selvaggio, the best of these spots are actually found on the parallel coast.
+Aside from Porto Selvaggio, the best of these spots are actually found on the parallel coast — the Adriatic side of the peninsula.
 Worth seeking out in particular is Marina Serra, where you can pootle about with a snorkel in the jewel green water of a natural swimming pool formed by the surrounding rock with the sandy floor only an arm’s length a way.

-Then a short drive north from Otranto there is the small town of Sant’Andrea, which is blessed with both beautiful stone structures jutting from the water and easy access to the sea on many places.
+Then, just a short drive north from Otranto, there is the small town of Sant’Andrea, which is blessed with both beautiful stone structures jutting from the water and easy access to the sea in many places.
 Wander for a little while and you can spread yourself out on the white-gold rocks and tumble in and out of the sea in relative privacy.